jgitver/gradle-jgitver-plugin/README.md

 # example ./build.sh tag-regexp 0.3.2-1
 ````

+## Linux environment for windows users

+The easiest way to get started from Windows is to launch a docker container:

+- `docker -v run --rm -it -v %CD%:/project -w /project adoptopenjdk/openjdk8 /bin/bash`
+- `$ apt-get update && apt-get install -y git`

 ## Release

 - `git tag -a -s -m "release X.Y.Z, additionnal reason" X.Y.Z`: tag the current HEAD with the given tag name.
 The tag is signed by the author of the release.
 Adapt with gpg key of maintainer.